 Step 3: Keep the shampoo on for 20 minutes before rinsing it off.

-Note: This treatment should be applied at least twice a week to see noticeable improvements.
+Note: This treatment should be done at least twice a week to see noticeable results.

 Here are Best Massage For Dandruff Hairs At Home